Unplugged (Modern Family): Plot

-Suddenly the dog goes missing, and Jay (Ed O'Neill) assumes that Gloria (Sofía Vergara) killed it (her family in Colombia were butchers so she is very used to killing animals, and Jay had witnessed that she killed a rat in the house with a shovel).
+Suddenly the dog goes missing, and Jay (Ed O'Neill) assumes that Gloria (Sofía Vergara) killed it (her family in Colombia were butchers so she is very used to killing animals, as Jay had previously witnessed her kill a rat in the house with a shovel).
 He asks Manny (Rico Rodriguez) if he thinks she did anything, which he initially denies.
 At night, Jay and Manny go to the garage to look for evidence of the dog's murder.
-Manny rats out Jay's plan to Gloria making her very angry.
+Manny rats out Jay's plan to Gloria, making her very angry.
 Gloria tells Jay that she gave the dog to a friend for a jar of pickles.
 To make her happy, Jay buys plane tickets to Colombia to see what her village is like.
 She says in an interview she does not want to go to her old village as it will prove Jay right.

 Meanwhile, Mitchell (Jesse Tyler Ferguson) and Cameron (Eric Stonestreet) learn that all of Lily's friends have been put in preschool causing the couple to panic.
 Mitchell calls Claire to see if Wagon Wheel is a good school and asks her if she can get them an appointment.
 At Wagon Wheel the assistant tells them with their diversity (Mitchell and Cameron being gay and Lily being Asian) they can get into any preschool.
 Mitchell starts calling Cameron his life partner to seem even more diverse to make it into Billingsley, the expensive school nicknamed "the Harvard of preschools."
 They soon become beaten at their own game by an interracial, disabled lesbian couple with an adopted African American child.
 Cameron pretends to be one sixteenth Cherokee to seem more diverse in their interview.
 They eventually decide to go to Wagon Wheel after bombing the interview.